What’s a young married couple, just starting their lives together, struggling financially, and repeatedly arguing to do? Have a baby, of course.

 Not long after the twins were born, I got a Permanent Change of Station (PCS) notice, thankfully not for Vietnam.
 We were leaving hip SoCal for the Sacramento Army Depot.
 We packed all of our worldly belongings in the 327cid Impala, traveling for the first time as a family of four.

-I was also an operator-technician at the Military Auxiliary Radio System (MARS) site at the army depot.
+I was also an operator-technician at the Military Auxiliary Radio System (MARS) site at the Army depot.
 Our 24-hour facility took calls from stations overseas, which we transmitted via a commercial telephone line.
-The person receiving the call, say from Vietnam, would only pay the toll to Sacramento.
+The person receiving the call, say from Vietnam, would only pay the toll from their phone in the USA to Sacramento.

 Why?
 I still had a few reenlistment dollars and traded the ’68 Impala.
 I figured the army was a pretty secure job, and we just did it.
 A smaller car and a larger car payment.
 It sounded fine to us.